ksu-is/YahtzeeScoreCounter-Steven-Lukehart/README.md

 Thursday, Nov.
 18th - Figured out the hard way that PySimpleGUI isn't really the way I need to go with this project, feeling sort of behind on the whole thing now.
 Working with starting from scratch without that framework now.
 I've added a separate file called testingstuff.py to work with this new idea.
 Also having trouble figuring out an idea to allow inputs from multiple players at once, so I'm going to focus on just one player's inputs and see if I can add more in later.

 Friday, Nov.
 19th - Making some good progress with the main code, figuring out how exactly I want the scores to be written and calculated.

+Saturday, Nov.
+20th - Working more on yahtzee logic, trying to figure out how to tell computer to read upperbonus and figured out a new way to make the ui easier to understand for inputing values on the scorecard.